Jon1969Edwards/ThisHubbaRepo/README.md

 // TODO For Beta Release:
 - Comment out Delete Endpoint
-- Add correct error messages instead of returning json
-- Take out all debug messages

 //BUGS:
 - ADD SPOT ONLY IF LOGGED IN
-- Change type in map view then click
-- change spot in listview then click on spot. crashes.
-- Eliminate race condition with re-auth on post requests
 - Not get /photos so much (firing off too many times)
 	- Moved to onResume()...
 Needs to have a var passed down indicating that a photo has been added to refresh